Michael Saunders: Return to the minors: Baltimore Orioles and Chicago White Sox

-Colorado Rockies

-On December 30, 2018, Saunders signed a minor league deal with the Colorado Rockies.
+On December 30, Saunders signed a minor league deal with the Colorado Rockies.
 He was released prior to the start of the season on March 17, 2019.

 International career

-Saunders also represented Canada at the 2008 Olympics in Beijing, China.
+Saunders represented Canada at the 2008 Olympics in Beijing.
 Serving as Canada's primary right-fielder, Saunders had eight hits in 28 at-bats out of the third spot in the line-up.
 He scored five runs and had four RBI in seven games, while his two home runs led Canada to a 6th-place finish.

-Saunders represented Canada at the 2013 World Baseball Classic (WBC) and was named as one of three outfielders on the All-WBC Team for his good offensive performance.
+Saunders represented Canada at the 2013 World Baseball Classic (WBC) and was named as one of three outfielders on the All-WBC Team after batting .727 in the tournament.

-On January 9, 2019, he was selected Canada at the 2019 Pan American Games Qualifier.

-On October 8, 2019, he was selected at the 2019 WBSC Premier12.
+On January 9, 2019, Saunders was named to Canada's roster for the 2019 Pan American Games Qualifier.
+On October 8, he was selected for the 2019 WBSC Premier12.

 Post-playing career

-On October 25, 2019, Saunders announced that he would retire following the 2019 WBSC Premier12, and become a minor league coach in the Atlanta Braves organization in 2020.
-In March 2021, he was named as the manager of the Augusta GreenJackets, the Single-A affiliate of the Atlanta Braves.
-In 2025, the Seattle Mariners announced the return of Saunders to the organization, serving as the minor league baserunning coordinator, as reported by Shannon Drayer of Seattle Sports 710.
+On October 25, 2019, Saunders announced that he would retire following the 2019 WBSC Premier12 and become a minor league coach in the Atlanta Braves organization in 2020.
+In March 2021, he was named as the manager of the Augusta GreenJackets, Atlanta's Single-A affiliate.

+In January 2025, the Seattle Mariners announced Saunders would served as their minor league baserunning coordinator.
+Later in 2025, Lambrick Park Secondary School announced Saunders would join the school's baseball academy staff in 2026.